mcbottcher/my_docs/docs/source/pytest.rst

   def test_divisible_by_6(input_value):
     assert input_value % 6 == 0

+Instead of passing the fixture as an argument, you can also use the :python:`@pytest.mark.usefixtures('<ficture_name>')` decorator to use the fixture in a test function.

 .. note::
   You can view a list of builtin fixtures by using ``pytest --fixtures``.
 These are ones